 Periodontal disease is common among adults.
 Early diagnosis and treatment are important to prevent the condition from worsening.
 Drs.
-Mohammed Imam and Shafiulla Khan of Maine Center for Dental Medicine in Skowhegan, Maine put their patients’ health first using conservative, holistic practices.
+Mohammed Imam and Shafiulla Khan of Maine Center for Dental Medicine in Skowhegan, Maine put their patients’ health first using conservative, biologic dentistry practices.
 For gum disease, the team offers non-surgical periodontal therapy.

 During regular brushing and routine dental cleanings, the crowns of the teeth are treated.
 However, your teeth extend below the gumline.
 Unfortunately, along the roots, bacteria, and signs of periodontal disease could be lurking.
 During a deep cleaning or scaling, the hygienist uses specialized instruments to remove bacteria from the root and the inside of the gums.
 By cleaning both sides, this allows them to heal back together better.
 The goal is to reduce the size of the pockets in the gums and to avoid bone loss.